Vertispan/gwt-uibinder/README.md

 the name of the `.ui.xml` file from the name of the class.
 This is the same behavior as before, just with the annotation present.

+As this module is in transition between legacy GWT widgets and the new gwt-widgets module, the `@UiTemplate` interface also has a boolean attribute called `legacyWidgets`.
+By default, this is set to false; needed to generate classes for the new widgets.
+However, by setting `legacyWidgets = true`, the legacy widgets, SafeHtml, etc will be used.
+Be aware that widgets cannot be mixed.

 ### GWT.create() no longer used

 Previously, one would use `GWT.create(MyUiBinder.class)` to obtain the instance of the generated